joshhighet/ransomwatch/README.md

  `posts.json` contains parsed posts, noted by their discovery time and accountable group

-The core engine and SOCKS5 relay run within GitHub Actions.
+the core engine and SOCKS5 relay run within GitHub Actions.

-As of writing a number of sites do not implement any form of CAPTCHA or alternate counter-scraping frameworks.
+as of writing a number of sites do not implement any form of CAPTCHA or alternate counter-scraping frameworks.

-By and large we just fetch the raw HTML - in some cases further effort to fetch posts is required - this is where selenium & geckodriver come into play.
+by and large we just fetch the raw HTML - in some cases further effort to fetch posts is required - this is where selenium & geckodriver come into play.

 ### GitHub Action

 [torproxy](https://github.com/thetanz/gotham) from the [**thetanz/gotham** registry](https://github.com/thetanz/gotham/pkgs/container/gotham%2Ftorproxy) exposes a tor SOCKS5 proxy to the GitHub Action through the use of a [Service Container](https://docs.github.com/en/actions/guides/about-service-containers)

-The GitHub Action runs a sequence of commands with ransomwatch.py every 24 hours at 12PM NZDT, updating this repository with findings and genemrating repots within `docs/` which are served through GitHub Pages.
+the GitHub Action runs on CRON, updating this repository with findings and generating markdown reports within `docs/` which are served through GitHub Pages.

 ## Usage